MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

         {"Windows 2000", 2000}
     };

-    // Another way to call the range adaptor using '|'
+    // Another way to call the range adapter by using '|'
-    // Create a values_view containing the year from each pair for (int years : windows | std::views::values)
+    // Create a values_view that contains the year from each pair for (int years : windows | std::views::values)
     {
         std::cout << years << ' '; // 1985 1987 1990 1992 ...